rangle/ngCourse2/handout/redux/configuring_your_application_to_use_ngrx.md

 # Configuring your application to use ngrx #

-Once you have the reducers created, it’s time to configure your Angular application to make use of ngrx.
+Once you have the reducers created, it’s time to configure your Angular application.
+In your main application module, simple add the `StoreModule.provideStore()` call to your NgModule's imports:

 _app/app.module.ts_
 ```typescript